chapel-lang/governance/GOVERNANCE.md

 * Committers, who have merge permissions to the repository
 * Contributors, who have contributed technical artifacts into the Chapel release
-* Community Collaborators (those who contribute in other ways, notably through feature requests, bug reports, and feedback.
+* Community Collaborators, who contribute in other ways such as feature requests, bug reports, and feedback.

 Generally speaking, all committers are contributors, and any contributor or community collaborator can request to join the TSC.